numericalalgorithmsgroup/NAGPythonExamples/local_optimisation/SOCP/Readme.md

 # Data

-* [stock_price.pkl](./stock_price.pkl) - pickled data file contains daily prices of 30 stocks in DJIA from March 2018 to March 2019.
+* [stock_price.pkl](./data/stock_price.pkl) - pickled data file contains daily prices of 30 stocks in DJIA from March 2018 to March 2019.
 It is used to estimate out-of-sample expected return and covariance matrix.
+* [djia_close_price.csv](./data/djia_close_price.csv) - CSV version of daily prices of 30 stocks in DJIA from March 2018 to March 2019.

 # Poster